Cloud Provider Traffic Share in 2026: AWS, Google Cloud, and Azure's Share of Internet Traffic (July 2026 Update)

 Five things jumped out.

 1. Cloud is about 8% of the internet and growing.
-The Big Three carry 7.57% of global traffic.
-Add Meta, Akamai, and Hetzner and cloud-adjacent infrastructure handles 11.37%.
-That share is rising roughly 9% year over year.
+The Big Three carried 7.57% of global traffic in Q1 and 7.85% in May 2026.
+Add Meta, Akamai, and Hetzner and cloud-adjacent infrastructure handles roughly 11.3%.
+That share is rising on the order of 9% year over year.
 At that rate, cloud providers will carry over 10% of global traffic by 2028.

-2. Azure is the fastest-growing major cloud network.
-A 58% traffic jump in a year is extraordinary for a network already carrying 1.61% of global traffic.
-Azure's growth is structural — AI workloads, enterprise platform consolidation — not cyclical.
-Holori puts the global cloud market at roughly $943 billion in 2025, on track to pass $1 trillion in early 2026.
-Azure is capturing a growing slice of that.
+2. Azure posted the biggest year-over-year traffic jump.
+A 58% rise in a year is extraordinary for a network already carrying 1.61% of global traffic, and Azure's growth is structural — AI workloads, enterprise platform consolidation — not cyclical.
+Holori puts the global cloud market at roughly $943 billion in 2025, on track to pass $1 trillion in early 2026, and Azure is capturing a growing slice of it.
+(June 2026 note: that 58% is measured against a weak year-ago base.
+On a clean within-2026 monthly basis, Google Cloud added more share than Azure — see the month-by-month breakdown above.
+Azure's growth is real and structural; it just wasn't 2026's single fastest-mover.)

 3. Europe is cloud's fastest-growing market.
 AWS +49.9%, Hetzner +23.8%, and a strong baseline from local providers — all point to Europe as the next battleground for cloud market share.
 Data sovereignty regulations (GDPR, the Data Act, the AI Act) are driving both cloud adoption and provider selection.